Estimated Study Time: 25 minutes

 4. Air Break (AB) Switch / Isolator

-Air break switches are used to isolate equipment for maintenance and also for transfer of load from one bus to another.
+Air break switches are used to isolate substation equipment for maintenance and also for transfer of load from one bus to another.
 Lay-out of substation depends upon type of Air break switches.
+These switches are of two types vertical break type or horizontal break type.
+Horizontal break type normally occupies more space than the vertical break type.

 5. Insulator

-The main function of an insulator is to insulate live conductor or equipment at different voltages with reference to the ground structures as well as provide mechanical support.
+The main function of an insulator is to insulate live conductor or substation equipment at different voltages with reference to the ground structures as well as provide mechanical support.

 Provision of adequate insulation in a substation is of primary importance from the point of view of reliability of supply and safety of personnel.